course

 There will be four water stations on the course providing minimal sustenance, water and first aid.

 Medical will be available at each checkpoint and the finish.
 First Aid will be available at each aid station.
 There will also be roving first aid crews on the course.
-There will be toilets and/or port-a-loos at the start and all checkpoints There are also toilets in the campgrounds along the route.
+There will be toilets at the start and there are also toilets in the campgrounds along the route.

 DROP BAGS